mchlbataller/pup-sis-survey-automation/README.md

 # PUP SIS Survey Filler
-Enables you to fill all questions in just one keystroke. <b>Desktop required!</b>
+Enables you to fill all questions in just one keystroke. <b>Chrome/Chromium/Firefox/Edge Desktop required!</b>

 *For educational purposes only!*